kubikji2/solidpp/README.md

 TODO description

+TODO: how to round other edges, then the bases?

-using rounded sides can be achieved by nesting the modifiers
+- using rounded sides can be achieved by nesting the modifiers

 #### Round corners (`round_corners(r|d)`)